1931 Rolls-Royce - Henley Brewster

 Chassis Modifications: As our model was to be of the American "left hand drive" version of the Phantom II chassis, many modifications had to be made to the Pocher parts.
 As the steering column and the controls had to be switched to the other side, it was necessary to modify many of the engine parts, in particular the exhaust system.
 In some cases, new molds had to be made, in order to produce the new castings.

 The floor board section from the Pocher kit was also used to tie the four fenders together into one large assembly.
 The Henley wings are a unique design, and do not resemble the Phantom II wings in the Pocher kit, so they had to be prefabricated from plexiglas and body fillers.
-Once this complete assembly was completed, a rubber mold was made.
+Once this complete assembly was finished, a rubber mold was made.
 Using various epoxy and polyester materials, castings were made of the floor and fender assembly.

 The engine compartment bulkhead from the Pocher kit was modified, and used as part of the new body shell.
 With the use of plexiglas, metal and body fillers, the original plug for the main body was built.
 This assembly contained the aperture for the rear hatch, and the two side doors.
 A rubber mold for this assembly was made, enabling us to make castings in various epoxy and polyester materials.
 The two main doors, the small hatch compartment door, and the hatch door were made the same way, and rubber molds were produced.